betterscientificsoftware/bssw.io/.github/ISSUE_TEMPLATE/event.md

 title: Event Notice
 labels: 'content: event'
 ---
+By making a submission here, you agree to [BSSw.io content licensing terms](../../TERMS.md).

 Enter details here by replacing *italicized text* with actual event information and without adding or removing lines.
 You are encouraged to look at some [published events](https://bssw.io/events) in order to get a feel for how the requested information will appear on the site.

 * **What:** *Event Title, in title case*